elatov/elatov.github.io/_posts/2014-02-20-install-arch-linux-samsung-chromebook.md

 ### Desktop Notifications

 By default no notification mechanism is enabled, so you might miss out on some OS notification when using IceWM.
 There are a couple of options available described <a href="https://wiki.archlinux.org/index.php/Desktop_Notifications#Notification_servers" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.archlinux.org/index.php/Desktop_Notifications#Notification_servers']);">here</a>.
 I usually use **xfce4-notifyd**, but I decided to try out something else: **notification-daemon**.
-First let&#8217;s install the package:
+First let's install the package:

     sudo pacman -S notification-daemon

-The package doesn&#8217;t actually create the appropriate **dbus** configuration files, this is done by creating the **/usr/share/dbus-1/services/org.gnome.Notifications.service** file with the following contents:
+The package doesn't actually create the appropriate **dbus** configuration files, this is done by creating the **/usr/share/dbus-1/services/org.gnome.Notifications.service** file with the following contents:

     [D-BUS Service]
     Name=org.freedesktop.Notifications